PicoPlanetDev/PicoPlanetDev/README.md

 - I love making VR games and experimenting with computer vision
 - You can reach me at picoplanetdev@gmail.com
-- Windows user because of VR, wish Oculus on Linux was a thing
+- Windows user because I love VR, wish Oculus on Linux was a thing